nsol-nmsu/nest/README.md

 make
 ```

-here is a makefile short description:
+Here is a makefile short description:

-typing 'make configure' Copies files to their destination, configures flags and compiles/links NS3 files.
+* typing 'make configure' Copies files to their destination, configures flags and compiles/links NS3 files.
-typing 'make'           Copies files to their destination, and runs ./waf to compile/link NS3 files.
+* typing 'make'           Copies files to their destination, and runs ./waf to compile/link NS3 files.
-typing 'make clean'     Removes <some of> the added files.
+* typing 'make clean'     Removes <some of> the added files.
-typing 'make cleanLogs' Removes all files and directories inside core2ns3_Logs folder
+* typing 'make cleanLogs' Removes all files and directories inside core2ns3_Logs folder

 ## 2) Execute ##